jimsalterjrs/sanoid/README.md

 	This will process your sanoid.conf file, it will NOT create snapshots, but it will purge expired ones.

++ --no-force-prune

+	Double-check that no send/recv is in progress before pruning a snapshot.
+This restores the behavoir that was default up to version 2.2.0.
+May slow down by a second for pruned snapshot.
+Normally, this should not be needed, because zfs does not drop busy snapshots anyway.

 + --force-prune

 	Purges expired snapshots even if a send/recv is in progress